-The DCCA performance is included in the consolidated performance measures for the Employment Standards Administration (ESA).
-ESA supports the Department of Labor's Strategic Goal 2 - A Secure Workforce.
+The DLHWC supports the Department of Labor's Strategic Goal 2 - A Secure Workforce.
 This goal broadly promotes the economic security of workers and families.
 In particular, the DLHWC program supports Outcome Goal 2.2 - To Protect Worker Benefits.
 The Department of Labor plays a large role in ensuring that worker benefits are protected and that employers administer benefit programs in an appropriate way.
+The Longshore program assists in meeting this outcome goal.